alx-andru/coders-guide-to-design/README.md

 ## UI Design
 - [How to use contrast in UI Design](https://blog.prototypr.io/how-contrast-works-in-ui-design-21bf75a5a2bf) - A short scroll through blog post with examples on contrast can be used to direct attention.
+- [Mastering the Power of Nothing](https://medium.springboard.com/mastering-the-power-of-nothing-a9f6971f1fd) - how to use whitespace in a design to improve user experience.
+Whitespace is one of the most valuable assets of interactive design.
+The whitespace on a page, even though often overlooked, can be every bit as important as the space occupied by UI elements.
 - [7 Rules for Creating Gorgeous UI](https://medium.com/@erikdkennedy/7-rules-for-creating-gorgeous-ui-part-1-559d4e805cda) - Couple of Suggestions that will improve your Design.
 - [Optical adjustment](https://medium.com/@lukejones/optical-adjustment-b55492a1165c) - Different ways to adjust Elements in the context of an overall visual language, or how a human would perceive the object.
 - [Stealing Your Way to Original Designs](http://danmall.me/articles/stealing-your-way-to-original-designs/) Dan Mall sharing his process to come up with an individual design.
 The more obscure your references, the more sources you combine, the more moves away from the original you can take, the more original your design will become.